fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/Set-AzureRmEventHubNamespaceAuthorizationRule.md

 ```

 ### -AuthorizationRuleName
-The authorization rule name.
-Required if **-AuthruleObj** is not specified.
+Specifies the authorization rule name that this cmdlet modifies.
+Required if *AuthruleObj* is not specified.

 ```yaml
 Type: String